track

 Anatomically, it is clear that ketamine reconnects neurons.
 Neuroscientists performing functional MRIs while patients are on ketamine see an increase in the functional connectivity of neurons.
 We know that depressed patients have fewer connections, so it follows that with more connections, you have less depression.

-The most common side effects of ketamine while you are under its influence are: nausea, vomiting, high blood pressure, urinary urgency, visual disturbances, ataxia (unbalanced walking), feelings of dissociation, and agitation.
+The most common side effects of ketamine while you are under its influence are nausea, vomiting, high blood pressure, urinary urgency, visual disturbances, ataxia (unbalanced walking), feelings of dissociation, and agitation.

 A small amount of patients (less than 5%) cannot tolerate the nausea and vomiting experienced even with anti-nausea medication.
 Bladder conditions including cystitis are well established as an effect of long-term use, though the mechanism is unclear.